On Iterated Lorenz Curves with Applications: The Multivariate Case: Main result

 where for $n\geq 0,$ $l_{12}^{n}(x_{1},x_{2})$ is the density of $ L_{F_{12}}^{n}(x_{1},x_{2}),$ with the subscript occasionally omitted for convenience.
 The functions $L_{1}^{n}(x_{1})$ and $L_{2}^{n}(x_{2})$ represent the corresponding marginal distribution functions of $ L^{n}(x_{1},x_{2})$, while $l_{1}^{n}(x_{1})$ and $l_{2}^{n}(x_{2})$ are their respective marginal densities.
 Furthermore, for $i=1,2$, $ X_{i}^{F_{i}} $ indicates that $X_{i}$ follows the distribution function $ F_{i}$, while $X_{i}^{L_{i}^{n}}$ denotes that $X_{i}$ follows the distribution function $L_{i}^{n}$.
 Additionally, $L_{i}^{n,-1}(x)$ represents the generalized inverse of $L_{i}^{n}(x)$.

-Fourth, it can be verified that the marginal Lorenz curves satisfy all the standard properties of their univariate counterparts (e.g., as listed in \cite{[2]} and \cite{[10]}), with one exception: convexity is not guaranteed.
-This means the term "Lorenz curve" is somewhat premature when applied to the marginals.
-However, the term "marginal Lorenz curve" remains appropriate, not because these functions inherently satisfy the definition of a Lorenz curve, but because they originate from a bivariate Lorenz curve, which is itself a distribution function.
+Fourth, it can be verified that the marginal \textit{Lorenz curves} satisfy all the standard properties of their univariate counterparts (e.g., as listed in \cite{[2]} and \cite{[10]}), with one exception: convexity is not guaranteed.
+This means the term \textit{Lorenz curve} is somewhat premature when applied to the marginals.
+The term \textquotedblleft \textit{marginal Lorenz curve}\textquotedblright\ remains appropriate for these functions.
+This is not because they inherently satisfy the definition of a \textit{ Lorenz curve}, but rather because they are derived from a bivariate \textit{ Lorenz curve}, which is itself a valid distribution function.
+For the sake of convenience, however, we will often omit the \textquotedblleft marginal\textquotedblright\ prefix in the subsequent text.

-Fifth, the existence of densities is a crucial assumption, as will become clear in the proof below.
+Fifth, the existence of density is a crucial assumption, as will become clear in the proof below.
 In certain cases when the distribution lacks a density, the theorem does not hold.
 A separate discussion will be devoted to such situations.
+The assumption of a strictly positive density implies that the marginals are continuous and strictly increasing.